Pitcairn Islands dollar: Coins

 New Zealand coins and notes circulate in the Pitcairn Islands.
 However, the Pitcairn Islands began issuing its first denominational coin set in 2009.
 They were in six denominations of copper-plated bronze 5, and 10 cents, nickel-plated bronze 20 and 50 cents, and bronze ±1, and ±2 pieces.
 They come in Uncirculated and Proof conditions and could be acquired in packaged sets or in rolls.
 The reverse of each coin depicts a relic from H.M.A.V.
 Bounty along with its description and the coin's denomination.
 This is surrounded by a fine border.

 The coins are of similar size, weight and colour to those of a similar set from Niue.
 The Pitcairn Islands set also includes a 5 cent piece which New Zealand no longer uses.

 A majority of Pitcairn Islands coins are minted in New Zealand or in Australia.
 But many bullion commemoratives have also been made by the Royal Mint in the United Kingdom and other private mints under the order of the Pitcairn Islands Government.

+Reverse sides

 The coin reverses depict as follows: